freeverseio/LAOS-roadmap/README.md

 establish the fundamental infrastructure upon which we will build the project's subsequent deliverables.
 To achieve this goal, we will release the LAOS ownership parachain node and the LAOS evolution chain node.
-After completion of this deliverable, the LAOS ownership chain will be operational and connected to Rococo as a parachain, and the first evoChain will be up and running as a solochain.
+After completion of this deliverable, the LAOS ownership chain will be operational and connected to Rococo as a parachain, and the first EvoChain will be up and running as a solochain.

 ![](./relay_ownership_evolution.drawio.svg)
-- [ownChain] release of LAOS ownership parachain node based on [substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template)
+- [OwnChain] release of LAOS ownership parachain node based on [substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template)
-- [ownChain] LAOS ownership chain is alive
+- [OwnChain] LAOS ownership chain is alive
-- [ownChain] LAOS ownership chain connected as a parachain to a test relay chain
+- [OwnChain] LAOS ownership chain connected as a parachain to a test relay chain
-- [evoChain] release of LAOS evolution chain node based on the [substrate node template](https://github.com/substrate-developer-hub/substrate-node-template)
+- [EvoChain] release of LAOS evolution chain node based on the [substrate node template](https://github.com/substrate-developer-hub/substrate-node-template)
-- [evoChain] LAOS evolution chain is alive
+- [EvoChain] LAOS evolution chain is alive

 ### Deliverable 2:
 The second deliverable is focused entirely on creating a trustless bridge between the LAOS evolution chains